kraemer-lab/GRAPEVNE/docs/getting_started/tutorial-1seeds.md

-**Your Snakemake workflow runs exactly the same as before, but now you have exposed the [input and] output namespaces, permitting them to be changed in the Phyloflow editor**
+**Your Snakemake workflow runs exactly the same as before, but now you have exposed the [input and] output namespaces, permitting them to be changed in the GRAPEVNE editor**

 ## A note on distributing files with modules

-As a last step before we load our new module into the Phyloflow Builder, note that our rule reads the seeds file from `"resources/seeds.txt"`.
+As a last step before we load our new module into the GRAPEVNE Builder, note that our rule reads the seeds file from `"resources/seeds.txt"`.
 This will cause Snakemake to look in the `resources` folder _of whichever folder you launch snakemake from_.
 You might want this behaviour, if you are providing the files